fvwmorg/fvwmorg.github.io/documentation/faq/FAQ.md

         http://twirl.mcc.ac.uk/~zzassgl/wm.html

-#### I'm trying to compile fvwm under SunOS using cc, but the compiler is having lots of problems.
-What gives?

-  __OLD__

-  cc under SunOS is not an ANSI C compiler.
-Try using acc or gcc instead.

-#### I want colored icons, but they won't work.
-Why not?
-When I run configure, it reports "no" to "Have XPM support?"
-How can I get XPM support?

-  __OLD__

-  Fvwm uses the XPM (X PixMap) library to provide support for colored and shaped icons.
-XPM doesn't ship with the basic X distribution as provided by The Open Group or XFree86.
-However, many vendors will bundle it as a standard component anyway.
-If not, you can get a copy of the source from ftp://ftp.x.org/contrib/libraries/ and build it yourself.

-  If you have XPM on your system, there are a number of ways configure could still decide not to use it.

-  First, if you've installed XPM in a non-standard place (not in the normal system or X11 directories--say in /opt/xpm or /usr/local or similar) then you need to tell configure where to look.
-Use the --with-xpm-library and --with-xpm-includes options (see INSTALL.fvwm).
-Typically configure will say "Xpm library or header not found" if this is the problem.

-  Second, your version of XPM may be too old.
-Fvwm requires XPM 3.4g or better.
-Typically configure will say "Xpm library version is too old!" if this is the problem.
-In that case, you'll need to install a newer version.

-  Third, XPM may be mis-installed on your system.
-If configure says " Xpm library version and header file version don't match!" then this may be the problem.
-Either use the --with-xpm-library and --with-xpm-includes options to specify more precisely what you want, or try re-installing XPM.

-  Last, there could be a linker error.
-This is especially common on systems where XPM may be built as a shared library and installed in a non-standard directory (Solaris is a good example).
-There are some notes about building using shared libraries in the INSTALL.fvwm file.

-  If you can't figure it out, contact the fvwm mailing list.
-Please be sure to provide the type of hardware and operating system you're using, how you invoked configure, and extract the lines dealing with XPM from the config.log file and include that.

-#### I'm a sysadmin, and if I wanted to force fvwm to read a system rc file and then the user's rc file, how would I do that?

-  Well, you could probably do something like this.
-Have the first line of everyone's ~/.fvwm/config or ~/.fvwm/.fvwm2rc files be 'Read global.config' and have global.config reside in "$datadir"/fvwm (the value of $datadir is set on ./configure step).

 #### I'm a sysadmin, and if I wanted fvwm to look for all of its rc files in a hidden directory, say ~/.fvwm, much like CDE does, how could I do that?

   Fvwm now supports ~/.fvwm search directory by default.